Quick Answer: What Is Environmental Conservation?

 Bottom Line

 We should not waste our resources and we should conserve them to make the environment and the future healthier for our children and grandchildren.
-We must be wise consumers so we do not waste or misuse our resources.
-We also need to be conservationists because if we don’t keep saving the planet then where else will we live?
-The path forward is clear: embrace renewable energy, reduce waste, protect biodiversity, and hold both individuals and governments accountable for measurable environmental progress.
+We must be wise consumers so we do not waste or misuse what remains.
+The path forward is clear: adopt renewable energy, reduce waste, protect biodiversity, and hold both individuals and governments accountable for measurable environmental progress.

 Frequently Asked Questions